Employment Information

 LES Aide (LES29) - 6 hours per school day.
 Must be Highly Qualified.
 General student supervision 4 hours per school day.
 At-risk duties 2 hours per school day.
 Duties include student supervision during morning arrival, recess, lunch and dismissal.
 Behavioral and academic support for students which may involve classroom support, monitoring and supervising sensory breaks, recess coordinator, or individual/small group support.
 Other duties assigned based on student need. *Actual hours may differ depending on the needs of students and teachers.
 Apply in writing to Principal Katie Eisinger via email keisinger@lasd.net.

-LHS Aide (LHS42) - 6 hours per school day.
-Special education 1:1 aide.
-This position entails working one on one with a student receiving special education services, assisting with academics and providing sensory breaks.
-CPI training required for this position.
-Additional duties as assigned.
-Apply to Principal Steve Forsberg via email sforsberg@lasd.net.
+Ludington High School Student Aide (LHS42) - 6 hours special education aide.
+This position entails working with a student receiving special education services in a 1:1 capacity assisting with academics and providing sensory breaks.
+CPI training or willingness to become trained is required for this position.
+Other duties assigned based on student needs or as assigned by administrator.
+Apply in writing to Principal Steve Forsberg via email sforsberg@lasd.net

 Substitute Bus Driver Opportunities

 Ludington Area Schools is looking to hire part-time bus drivers.
 This position starts at $18.58 per hour with summers off, no nights, weekends, or holidays.
 This is a perfect job for a semi-retired person, a stay-at-home parent, someone needing a little extra cash, etc. We provide paid training and help the new hire obtain a CDL-B driver's license.
-Please call Deb Wilsey, Transportation Director at 231-845-3890 or email dwilsey@lasd.net if you are interested, know someone that might be interested or have any questions.
+If you are interested or know someone who might be interested or have questions, please call Deb Wilsey, Transportation Director at 231-845-3890 or email dwilsey@lasd.net.

 Child Nutrition Program Opportunities